-This function enables or disables verification of profiles (regular automatic execution and manual execution at any time) by using the enable/disable command for verification of profiles of ISM-VA Management.
+This function enables or disables verification of profiles (automatic execution at approximately every 24 hours and manual execution at any time) by using the enable/disable command for verification of profiles of ISM-VA Management.
 For details on the commands, refer to "4.24 Settings for Enabling/Disabling Verification of Profiles."